Knee Arthritis

 What's the Link Between Hips and Knees?

-When your hip abductors are weak, the pelvis tends to drop on the opposite side during activities like walking.
+When your hip abductors are weak, the pelvis tends to drop on the opposite side when you're upright - during activities like walking.
 This forces your body’s center of gravity to shift, increasing pressure on the inside of your knee.
-Over time, this contributes to pain and joint deterioration (Deasy et al., 2016).
+Over time, this can contribute to pain and joint deterioration (Deasy et al., 2016).
+A physiotherapist can analyse your hips while you walk, and tell you whether your pelvis drops to one side, suggesting weak hip abductors.

 The Science Behind Hip Strengthening

-Recent studies highlight the benefits of you targeting hip strengthening exercises for managing knee OA.
-Strengthening your hip muscles not only helps reduce pain but improves your ability to move.
+Recent studies highlight the benefits of hip strengthening exercises for managing knee OA.
+Strengthening your hip muscles not only helps reduce pain, but it can improve your ability to move.
 For example, research has shown that hip abductor exercises can significantly lower your pain scores and enhance physical function (Thomas et al., 2022).

-A systematic review revealed that incorporating resistance exercises for hip muscles—using tools like elastic bands or ankle weights—can improve your overall quality of life.
-Participants experienced better walking endurance, stair-climbing ability, and gait speed (Neelapala et al., 2020).
+A systematic review revealed that incorporating resistance exercises for hip muscles — using tools like elastic bands or ankle weights — can improve your overall quality of life.
+Research participants experienced better walking endurance, stair-climbing ability, and walking speed (Neelapala et al., 2020).

 Why Choose Hip Exercises?